 5) Create a system to track and report success.

-If your nonprofit has a well-planned content strategy in place and follows the best practices for website design, email marketing, blogging, and social media, then as your nonprofit gains more website visitors, email and text subscribers, and followers on social media, your online fundraising success should grow as well.
+If your nonprofit has a well-planned content strategy in place and follows the best practices for website and email marketing, blogging, and social media, then as your nonprofit gains more website visitors, email and text subscribers, and followers on social media, your online fundraising success should grow as well.

 To track and report that success, create a Content Marketing Success spreadsheet [download template] and compare your progress year over year.
 Odds are that your online fundraising success will correlate with growth in website visitors, subscribers, and followers, and though this system is a bit old school, it’s effective for communicating the power of digital marketing and fundraising to executive staff and board.